-Students will complete 2 Non Examination Assessments in Year 11 which are set by the exam board.
+Students will complete 2 non-examination assessments in Year 11 which are set by the examination board.
 The first will allow them to investigate the working characteristics of ingredients and the second will prepare them to plan, prepare and cook a menu of 3 dishes.